 When juveniles refuse to participate in or fail to complete a Halt programme and their cases are transferred to the Public Prosecutor, the general rule is that juveniles will indeed be entered into the criminal records system.

 Participation in the Halt programme as well as refusal to participate in the programme will be entered in the police records.
+As a rule, the police keep this data for five years.

 This may cause problems for juveniles who want a job with for instance the police, the Royal Military Constabulary or a private security organisation.